matheuristic/plan9port-config/README.md

   and `Cmd-s` Acme key bindings for their usual Linux and macOS actions, and `Cmd-.` and `Cmd-/` bindings to execute text and plumb text (like Button2 and Button3).
-- `plan9port-acme-dumpfontnamebothdpi.patch`: Have Acme `Dump` also
-  save a window's high DPI fontname when it is available.
-This addresses quirky interaction between automatic font doubling behavior, and Acme's `Dump` and `Load` on high-DPI screens.
 - `plan9port-acme-extrafilechars.patch`: Allow round and square
   brackets and tildes in file and directory names in Acme.
 - `plan9port-acme-lookb.patch`: Adds a `Lookb` command to Acme for